ElliotCHEN37/YouTubeThumbnailDownloader/README.md

 # YouTubeCoverDownloader
 YouTube Cover Downloader (YTCDL)

+Before proceeding, please ensure that you execute the following command:
+  $pip install requests

 Looking to download a cover of a YouTube video?
 My program can help!
 Follow these steps:

 1. Go to the video you want to download (e.g. https://www.youtube.com/watch?v=dQw4w9WgXcQ)